afcasco/oci-always-free-setup/README.md

 ansible-galaxy collection install -r requirements.yml
 ```

-# Configuration
+# Before you start

 ## Terraform

-Create the unversioned files:
+Create these local files (they are intentionally not committed):

 ```text
 terraform/bootstrap-state/terraform.tfvars